horsemanjackyliu/freightorder/Segtion 04 Prepare code to  consump event from S4HANA Cloud/README.md

 ![Alt text](img/image-11.png)

 ### 2. Create a communication scenario for the event consumption model

 Now we will create a communication scenario for the Event Consumption Model that we just generated, and we will show you how to use it later for event consumption.
 This communication scenario will be used in the productive system to create a communication arrangement with the generated event consumption model.
 You will need an sap_com_0092 communication arrangement in the productive system for the connection from the productive system to the Event Mesh instance in the SAP BTP, ABAP environment system.
 These two scenarios combined will then enable the event consumption with the generated Event Consumption Model.

 Right-click your package and choose New > Other ABAP Repository Object > Cloud Communication Management > Communication Scenario.
 Click **Next**.

 ![Alt text](img/image-12.png)
 ![Alt text](img/image-13.png)

 Enter the following name and description:

 - Name:Z_EVENT_SCENARIO_FREIGHT_ORDER
 - Description: event consupmtion scenario for freight order Click **Next**.

 ![Alt text](img/image-14.png)
 ![Alt text](img/image-15.png)
 ![Alt text](img/image-16.png)
 ![Alt text](img/image-17.png)
 ![Alt text](img/image-18.png)

 Press Ctrl+S to save the communication scenario.

 ![Alt text](img/image-19.png)

 ### 3. Create database table for handler method
-Right-click your package and choose New > Other ABAP Repository Object > Database Table and click Next
+Right-click your package and choose New > Other ABAP Repository Object > Database Table and click **Next** .

 ![Alt text](img/image-20.png)
 ![Alt text](img/image-21.png)

 Enter the following name and description:

-- Name:ZT_FREIGHTORDER
+- Name: ZT_FREIGHTORDER
 - Description: Database table for freight order

 ![Alt text](img/image-22.png)
 ![Alt text](img/image-23.png)
 ![Alt text](img/image-24.png)

-Define the table with this code
+Define the table with the following code

 ```
  @EndUserText.label : 'Database table for freight order'
 @AbapCatalog.enhancement.category : #NOT_EXTENSIBLE